pandulapeter/wrapris/README.md

 # Wrapris
 Tetris-inspired learning project in Godot.

-Work in progress.
-The plan is for a Tetris-like game with the twist of the blocks wrapping horizontally around the screen.
+This is a Tetris-like game with the twist of the blocks wrapping horizontally around the screen.